 IDEA State Complaint

-Although individuals are not required to use OPI’s IDEA state complaint form, one is available to assist individuals in filing a complaint that meets all of the requirements.
+Although parties are not required to use OPI’s state complaint form, one is available to assist with the process.
 For more information or to request a state complaint form, please contact the Dispute Resolution Office for Special Education at (406) 444-2046.

 IDEA Special Education Part B Procedural Safeguards Notice (see pages 6-7)